 Green DMC 701

 Here is a side shot taken before I put the roof on.
 I cut toothpicks to just the right length to act as beams to keep the top part of the walls from tipping in.
 Or tipping out.
-Today I would probably use a folded cardboard shape.
+Today I would probably use folded cardboard shapes, similar to the ones I used for my Greeting Card Birdhouses.

 Pinwheel 2009 and 2010